trflagg/s3-backup/README.md

 docker run -d --volumes-from foo-data -name foo my-registry/foo
 ```

-You do this because then you can kill the foo container and have the data in /var/volume1 persisted in the data only container.
+You do this because then you can kill the foo container and have the data in /var/volume1 persisted in the data only foo-data container.

 Now when you want to backup the data in your data only container you can use this container to do so.